C-T-Ailey/Bootleg-Bills-Backend/readme.md

-# GA SEI Project 4: “Bootleg Bill’s Unofficial Audio Rarities” - Bootleg Mixtape E-Commerce App
+# GA SEI Project 4: “Bootleg Bill’s Unofficial Audio Rarities” - A Bootleg Record & Cassette E-Commerce App

 > *This repository contains the code for the project's backend.
 For the frontend code, see [here](https://github.com/C-T-Ailey/Bootleg-Bills-Frontend).*